Glazzite/ams.sh/README.md

 <div align="center">

-ams.sh is a super quick deployment script designed to spin up a production-ready, vanilla Java Minecraft server in under 10 minutes.
+ams.sh is a lightweight, deployment, bootstrap script designed to spin up a production-ready, Java Minecraft server in under 10 minutes.
 By condensing environment configuration, dependency management, and EULA automation into a single execution, it eliminates the friction of manual setup, delivering a clean, unbloated instance every time.

 </div>